-Westerners often have a difficult time learning Asian languages.
+Westerners often have a difficult time learning Korean or other Asian languages.
 Eastern languages are very different to English in terms of grammar and pronunciation.
 This list by lilidoescriticallanguages is a great introduction into what you might expect.
 Read it here:

 Speaking Language vs Writing Language